Step by step guide to setup Stable Diffusion on Azure

 - Optionally change the OS disk type.

-- Optionally change the network and subnetwork names.Be sure that whichever network you specify has ports 22 (for ssh), 3389 (for RDP) and 80 (for HTTP) exposed.
+- Select the default Networking configuration.
+Default Networking configuration comes with the ports 22 (for ssh), 3389 (for RDP) and 80 (for HTTP) exposed.

 - Optionally go to the Management, Advanced and Tags tabs for any advance settings you want for the VM.